mdmogli/puppet-exam-prep/content/Concepts/ral.md

 [INDEX](../../README.md)

 ## Overview
 Puppet abstracts every resource using the RAL.
+We declare the WHAT, the RAL decides the HOW.

 ### How it works: